-In 1997, at the age of 19, Randy Halprin pleaded guilty and was sentenced to 30 years in prison for the crime of "Injury to a Child."
+In 1997, at the age of 19, Randy Halprin pleaded guilty and was sentenced to 30 years in prison for the crime of Injury to a Child.
 Randy has always expressed grave remorse for this crime, and over the years he has deeply reflected on the events that led him to do something so terrible.
-We hope you will reserve any judgement of Randy until you have read his memoir, "Falling Down," which is a very open and candid account of Randy's turbulent young life, and the breakdown of his relationship with his family which began in his late teens.
-Despite Randy's numerous efforts to reach out to his parents for help and guidance, he found himself very much alone and falling further into a state of depression which led to this terrible crime.
+We hope you will reserve any judgement of Randy until you have read his memoir, Falling Down, which is a very open and candid account of Randy's turbulent young life, and the breakdown of his relationship with his family which began in his late teens.
+You can read this memoir under the Memoirs tab.

-On 13th December 2000, Randy, and six other inmates (labelled by the media as the "Texas 7") escaped from the Connally Unit in South Texas.
+On 13th December 2000, Randy, and six other inmates (labelled by the media as the 'Texas 7') escaped from the Connally Unit in South Texas.
 On 24th December 2000, the group carried out a robbery at an Oshman's Sporting Goods store in Irving, when regrettably, a Police officer who arrived at the scene was shot and killed.

 Leading up to the night of the robbery, Randy continuously expressed his reluctance to co-operate, thus frustrating his co-defendants who eventually assigned him the role of ONLY grabbing clothing and supplies.
-In fact, as the night of the robbery drew nearer, Randy's co-defendants were so frustrated by his lack of co-operation and his unwillingness to take part in the robbery, two of his co-defendants had a plan in place to kill him.
-In the tab directly below, headed "Randy's Relationship With His Co-Defendants," you will find a link to a news article with more information on this.
+In fact, as the night of the robbery drew nearer, Randy's co-defendants were so frustrated by his lack of co-operation and his unwillingness to take part in the robbery, two of his co-defendants spoke about his being "a nuisance" and how his [Halprin's] "death might be necessary".
+In the section below, headed Randy's Relationship With His Co-Defendants, you will find a link to a news article with more information on this.

 All six men were charged with the Capital Murder of a Police Officer, and all six were sentenced to death under the controversial Texas Law of Parties.
 This law allows the State of Texas to execute everyone involved in the robbery, regardless of their role, and whether or not they were one of the shooters.
-You can read more about the Law of Parties under the "Law of Parties" tab on this website.
+You can read about the Law of Parties under the Law of Parties section.